tungdo0602/Discord-Nitro-Simulator/README.md

-# UPDATE!!!!
-# WORKED AGAIN you can use animated emoji (if your server have NQN Bot, dm not working)
 # Discord Nitro Simulator
 ### Client side discord nitro
 # **Credit:** steinhorror for the webpack fix part (https://github.com/steinhorror)

 # How To Use: